GEO3117 : Global Water Resources

 |Semester 1 Credit Value:||20|

-•To explain how, while water is an essential natural resource that shapes regional landscapes and is vital for ecosystem functioning and human well-being, in the newly-defined Anthropocene epoc it is a resource under considerable pressure.
+•To explain how, while water is an essential natural resource that shapes regional landscapes and is vital for ecosystem functioning and human well-being, in the newly-defined Anthropocene epochat the same time it is a resource under considerable pressure.

-•To introduce students to important physical and biotic interactions in catchment ecosystems and to illustrate the intensity of impacts these systems endure.
+•To introduce students to important physical and biotic interactions in catchment ecosystems and to illustrate the intensity of impacts these systems endured.

 •To examine global pressures on water resources and assess legislation designed for their protection.

-Worldwide, water policy and management are beginning to reflect the fundamentally interconnected nature of hydrological resources, and Integrated Water Resource Management (IWRM) is based on the understanding that the many different uses of finite water resources are interdependent.
-IWRM has recently emerged as an alternative to the sector-by-sector, top-down management style that has dominated in the past.
+Worldwide, water policy and management are beginning to reflect the fundamentally interconnected nature of hydrological resources, and Integrated Water Resource Management (IWRM) is, based on the understanding that the many different uses of finite water resources are interdependent.
+IWRM has recentlyis emerge as an alternative to the sector-by-sector, top-down management style that has dominated in the past.

 This module will commence by examining how catchments function, emphasising how the inter-relationships between hydrology, geomorphology and ecology give rise to healthy rivers.
 You will discuss a number of paradoxes e.g. how, while floods are the most common natural disaster and cause more deaths and damage than any other type, they also sustain aquatic life and riverine biodiversity; how aquatic systems are especially prone to species invasion; and how dams designed to supply water can end up devastating the systems they influence.
 The module will examine pressing issues and challenges for the 21st century in terms of development issues and water supply, water rights and governance, geopolitical issues fostering and hindering international river management, including practical ways we can restore degraded rivers and wetlands and wider challenges of IRWM.